sveawebpay/php-integration/README.md

 (You can use the WebPayAdmin::queryOrder() entrypoint to get information about the order, the queryOrder response attribute numberedOrderRows contains the order rows and their numbers.)

-Should you wish to add additional credit order rows not found in the original order, you may add them using addCreditOrderRow() or addCreditOrderRows().
+If you wish to credit an amount not found in the original order, you may add the amount using addCreditOrderRow() or addCreditOrderRows().
 These rows will then be credited in addition to the rows specified using setRowsToCredit.

 Use setInvoiceId() to set the invoice to credit.